cloudsmith-io/terraform-provider-cloudsmith/docs/resources/team_manage.md

 ## Argument Reference

 > :warning: **Warning**: When running this resource with a **USER API** token (Not applicable to users running this with Service Account API Key) on **newly created teams**, the user will automatically get added to the team causing a `422 error` when specified in the resource as well.
-We highly advise using service account for this purpose to avoid the error, alternatively, the plan needs to be ran without the user in the resource and re-added after the first apply happens.
+We highly advise using a service account for this purpose to avoid the error.
+Alternatively, the plan needs to be run without the user in the resource and re-added after the first apply happens.

 The following arguments are supported: